 What Are the Best MCAT Prep Materials?

-Today, there are a lot of MCAT preparation materials available for pre-meds.
+Today, there are a lot of MCAT prep courses available for pre-meds.
 In fact, it often seems like new options pop up every day!
-Then, as much as pre-meds talk in person or online, you may feel a little overwhelmed in choosing and purchasing MCAT preparation materials for your personal studying.
+Then, as much as pre-meds talk in person or online, you may feel a little overwhelmed in choosing and purchasing MCAT prep courses for your personal studying.
 And of course, there is always the issue of staying within your budget.
-Well, as with so many aspects of studying for the MCAT, you should choose the prep materials that are right for you.
+Well, as with so many aspects of studying for the MCAT, you should choose the prep courses that are right for you.

 - Lecture Notes - These offer a great start to your content review, because they provide a condensed, yet relevant overview of topics within each subject.